jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-3-1-deployment-methods-travisci/index.md

 # Conclusion

 You're on the way to DevOps masterclass.
 As mentioned the next post will focus on migrating to GitHub Actions so if you're happy with TravisCI then there's no more you need to do!
-Go ahead and add other repositories you may have to Travis and build up multiple pipelines {{<emoji ":raised_hands:" >}}
+Go ahead and add other repositories you may have to Travis and build up multiple pipelines :raised_hands: